pywr/pywr/docs/source/cookbook/aggregated_node.rst

 The aggregated node can also be used to constrain the total flow via a group of nodes.
 This is useful, for example, in abstraction schemes where the combined license for a group of sources is less than the sum of their individual licences.

 In the example below, the aggregated node "D" ensures the total flow from A and B combined does not exceed 60.
+The `max_flow` attribute on the node "D" could also be a `Parameter` definition or reference.

 .. code-block:: javascript